michalbladowski/coding-challenge-nordea/README.md

 First one is used just to validate that data coming from the DB is correct.

 Second endpoint's role is to send a message on JMS queue.
 When JMS consumer receives the message, it triggers the Batch Job start.
 Application has two implementations of Batch Job Step.
-First one (default) uses Tasklet to pull data from the repository through service and put into Cache.
+First one uses Tasklet to pull data from the repository through service and put into Cache.
+NOTE: As of spring-boot 3.0 tasklets are DEPRECATED.

-Second implementation uses Reader item to do exactly the same.
+Second implementation (default) uses Reader item to do exactly the same.

 ### Tests
 Two simple test were added.